-The exhaust section of a gas turbine engine is paramount for heat dissipation and performance, ensuring that spent gases are optimally expelled from the engine after combustion.
+A gas turbine engine exhaust system is paramount for heat dissipation and performance, ensuring that spent gases are optimally expelled from the engine after combustion.
 While varying engines may contain different components and complex assemblies, the common function of all exhaust parts is to direct spent gases out of the engine in such a way that an efficient exit velocity is reached without causing turbulence.

 The main sections of the gas turbine engine include the exhaust cone, tailpipe, and exhaust nozzle.
 The exhaust cone is the section of the aircraft engine that follows the turbine assembly, and it gathers the expanding gases that pass through the turbine blades so that they may be directed into a solid flow.
 By converting the stream of gas, the exhaust cone can cut down the velocity of the gas while increasing its pressure.
 For the design of the exhaust cone, the section contains an outer shell, inner cone, multiple radial hollow struts, and tie rods for support.